Skip to content

 Infographic explains how to install a turntable cartridge.

-2. Attach the new cartridge to the headshell using the provided screws, but don't tighten them completely yet.
+2. Attach the new cartridge to the headshell using the provided screws, but do not fully tighten them yet.

-5. Once you've nailed the cartridge alignment, tighten the screws securing the cartridge to the head shell.
+5. Once the cartridge alignment is correct, tighten the screws securing the cartridge to the headshell.

 How Audio Exchange Can Help

-At The Audio Exchange, our mission is to elevate your vinyl experience with our expertise and diverse range of analog equipment.
-From picking out your first entry-level turntables to choosing the right phono preamp, our team of experts is equipped to guide you in making the perfect choice based on your sound preferences, turntable specifications, and budget.
+At Audio Exchange, our mission is to help you get better sound from your records with the right analog equipment and system matching advice.
+From picking out your first turntable to choosing the right phono preamp, our team can help you make the right choice based on your sound preferences, turntable specifications, and budget.

 Prev Post